High-dimensional and Permutation Invariant Anomaly Detection

 \section{Conclusions and Outlook}

 In this work we presented an unsupervised anomaly detection methodology based on diffusion models to perform density estimation.
 Our method approximates the score function to estimate the probability density of the data.
 The diffusion model is trained directly on low-level objects, represented by particles clustered inside jets.
 The model for the score function is equivariant with respect to permutations between particles, leading to a permutation invariant density estimation.
 We test different strategies to train the diffusion model, including a standard implementation and a maximum-likelihood training of the score model.
-The maximum-likelihood training presents a lower negative-log-likelihood, indicating improved probability density estimation.
-However, using the negative log-likelihood as the anomaly score does not yield notable improvements in the anomaly detection task.
+The maximum-likelihood training presents on average a lower negative-log-likelihood, indicating improved probability density estimation.
+However, when applied for anomaly detection, we do not observe notable improvements.

 Additionally, we evaluate the density estimation performance by studying the log-likelihood ratio for two density estimators; one trained on QCD jet events and the other exclusively on top quark jet events.
 The dedicated classifier shows a better performance compared to the individual estimation of the log-likelihood ratio, indicating room for improvement.